 Zyro is cheap, much cheaper than Squarespace

 Using Squarespace is likely going to cost you at least over $100/year.
-Depending on which Zyro plan and how long subscription you pick, it is possible to use Zyro for about $30/year.
+On the other hand, it is possible to use Zyro for just a little more than $30/year.
 Saving that $70+ in a year is already nice, but if you consider that you are likely to own the website you are building for multiple years, the savings can accumulate to a really nice amount.

 Zyro’s templates are about as good as Squarespace’s